 As a learning experience, teachers may plan field trips.
 Parent(s)/guardian(s) may be asked to assist the teacher as a chaperone.
 Parent(s)/guardian(s) serving in this capacity may not have additional children accompany them.
 Parent(s)/guardian(s) who are officially selected to be chaperones may count their hours on the field trip as volunteer hours.
-The Guidelines for Chaperones form must be signed prior to any parent/guardian chaperoning a field trip.
-Parent/guardian chaperones are required to adhere to these guidelines.
-Chaperones are checked through the school Raptor system and background checks are also run by our school resource officer.
+The Guidelines for Chaperones form must be signed prior to any parent/guardian volunteering or chaperoning a field trip.
+Parent/guardian volunteers and/or chaperones are required to adhere to these guidelines.
+Volunteers and/or chaperones are required to adhere to these guidelines.
+Volunteers and/or chaperones are checked through the school Raptor system and background checks are run by our school resource officer for Chaperones.
 Participating in field trips is a privilege.
 Students serve as representatives of the school; therefore, they may be excluded from participation in any field trip due to behavioral/conduct concerns or as outlined in Florida State Statutes 1003.31-1003.33.
 Any school suspension may negate attending a field trip.